Coll Thrush

 In between Native Seattle and Indigenous London, I have published on topics ranging from food and encounter to earthquakes and colonial science.
 I also co-edited the volume Phantom Pasts, Indigenous Presence: Native Ghosts in North American Culture & History (Nebraska, 2011).

-I am currently working on a project entitled Wrecked: Navigating the Past in the Graveyard of the Pacific.
+I am currently working on a project entitled Wrecked: Unsettling Histories from the Graveyard of the Pacific.
 Funded by the Social Sciences & Humanities Research Council, it will be a critical cultural and environmental history of shipwrecks on the Oregon, Washington, and British Columbia coasts, focused on how stories of these failed maritime voyages open up opportunities to think about settler colonialism, Indigenous survivance, and regional history in new ways.
+Wrecked will be published by the University of Washington Press in spring of 2025.

 I welcome inquiries, although I will not be taking new PhD students until the autumn of 2025.